davewalker5/FlightRecorder/README.md

 ## About FlightRecorderDb

-FlightRecorderDb implements the entities and business logic for a SQL-based drone flight logbook, providing facilities for recording and querying aircraft sightings.
+FlightRecorderDb implements the entities and business logic for a SQL-based aircraft sightings logbook.

 Each sighting consists of the following data: